-Academic program review is a comprehensive evaluation of academic programs led by the faculty, which assesses the effectiveness of the program and establishes an action plan for the next six years.
-Program review provides an opportunity to take a comprehensive look at an academic program and guide changes in the curriculum pedagogy, and faculty development.
-The primary purpose of this review is to analyze the current state of the program and plan for improvements in the student learning experience by engaging all stakeholders in critical review and discussion.
+Academic program review is a comprehensive evaluation of academic programs led by the faculty to assess the effectiveness of the program and establish an action plan for the next six years.
+Program review provides an opportunity to take a comprehensive look at an academic program and guide changes in the curriculum, pedagogy, and faculty development by engaging key stakeholders in critical review and discussion.
 The process is designed to explore how effectively programs:

 - Offer a curriculum that is comprehensive, relevant, and cohesive and related to the mission

 - Maintain sufficient enrollment to be a sustainable major at the university

 - Provide sufficient advisement to program majors

 - Offer a program in which majors can graduate on a timely basis